epicary22/virtual_tenors/README.md

 Each drum's `"sound"` attribute has the path to the sound file it plays when hit.
 This path is relative to your current directory if it's not an absolute path.

+## Demonstration
+Check out my demonstration for these virtual tenors: https://youtu.be/9BDgh0zvVg4

 ## Credits
 Cowbell sound effect: https://pixabay.com/sound-effects/13-cowbell-85441/
 Tom sound effect: https://soundcamp.org/drum-samples-loops-and-one-shots/drum-single-hits-one-shots/tom-drum-samples/hi-tom-one-shot-b-key-13-9nz-wav